 Cushion of credit - RUS established a Cushion of Credit Payment Program, whereby borrowers may make advance payments on their RUS and Federal Financing Bank (FFB) notes.
-These advance payments earn interest at the rate of 5.0% per annum.
+These advance payments earned interest at the rate of 5.0% per annum until September 30, 2020.
 Beginning October 1, 2020, the interest rate was reduced to 4.0% per annum.
+Beginning October 1, 2021, the interest rate was reduced to the one-year Treasury interest rate in effect on October 1, 2021 and shall be reset at the one-year Treasury interest rate on October 1st each year thereafter.
+On October 1, 2021 the one-year Treasury interest rate was 0.09%.
 The advance payments, plus any accrued interest, can only be used for the payment of principal and interest on the notes.
-The Cooperative's participation in the Cushion of Credit Payment Program totaled approximately \$14.6 million and \$16.0 million at December 31, 2020 and 2019, respectively, and is recorded as a reduction of RUS long-term debt on the consolidated balance sheets.
+The Cooperative's participation in the Cushion of Credit Payment Program totaled approximately \$15 million and \$14.6 million at December 31, 2021 and 2020, respectively, and is recorded as a reduction of RUS long-term debt on the consolidated balance sheets.